 - 21. Some Hong Kong Standards identified in paragraphs 13-16 contain: objectives, requirements, application and other explanatory material, introductory material and definitions.
 These terms are to be interpreted in a directly analogous way to how they are explained in the context of HKSAs and financial statement audits in HKSA 200. (i.e. some standards are drafted using the same drafting conventions as the HKSAs (effective for audits of financial statements for periods beginning on or after 15 December 2009) and the structure of these standards is similar to that of the HKSAs.
 Therefore, the above terms in these Standards have similar meaning as the terms used in HKSAs.) - 22.
 Other Hong Kong Standards identified in paragraphs 13-16 contain basic principles and essential procedures (identified in bold type lettering and by the word "should") together with related guidance in the form of explanatory and other material, including appendices.
 The basic principles and essential procedures are to be understood and applied in the context of the explanatory and other material that provides guidance for their application.
-It is therefore necessary to consider the entire text of a Standard to understand and apply the basic principles and essential procedures. - 23.
-The basic principles and essential procedures of a Standard are to be applied in all cases where they are relevant in the circumstances of the engagement.
-In exceptional circumstances, however, a member may judge it necessary to depart from a relevant essential procedure in order to achieve the purpose of that procedure.
-When such a situation arises, the member is required to document how alternative procedures performed achieve the purpose of the procedure and, unless otherwise clear, the reasons for the departure.
-The need for the member to depart from a relevant essential procedure is expected to arise only where, in the specific circumstances of the engagement, that procedure would be ineffective.
+It is therefore necessary to consider the entire text of a Standard to understand and apply the basic principles and essential procedures.

-1 Unless otherwise stated, "financial statements" mean financial statements comprising historical financial information.
+Unless otherwise stated, "financial statements" mean financial statements comprising historical financial information.

-2 HKSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Hong Kong Standards on Auditing
+HKSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Hong Kong Standards on Auditing